skjohansen/playground-qy4r63yi/markdowns/oop.md

 ### Encapsulation

 ?[What is the goal of encapsulation within OOP?]
--[ ] Putting your code in a capsule
+-[ ] To put your code in a capsule
--[ ] Putting a special focus on a specific feature in the code -[x] Prevents access to implementation details
+-[ ] To put a special focus on a specific feature in the code -[x] To prevent access to implementation details

-Detailed reading on [Encapsulation in C#](https://www.tutorialspoint.com/csharp/csharp_encapsulation.htm) (optional)
+Detailed optional reading on [Encapsulation in C#](https://www.tutorialspoint.com/csharp/csharp_encapsulation.htm)

 Example of encapsulation